Antiz96/antiz.fr/content/blog/raspberry-pi-wake-on-lan-server.md

 declare -A fail_counter

 # This log file is used to collect logs for sent Wake On Lan packets.
-# Put it wherever you want but make sure the parent directories have been created beforehand.
 logfile="/var/log/monitor-servers-wakeonlan/wol_packet.log"

 while true; do